-Have no fear taking your newborn baby swimming, it’s a fun bonding activity and experience for you and your child.
-Swimming is safe for babies as long as you’re vigilant, attentive and informed.
-Even though you can take your baby swimming before they get their immunization shots, there are a few things you need to take into consideration.
+Swimming with your baby is a fun bonding experience for both of you.
+The two of you can swim safely as long as you’re vigilant, attentive and informed.
+You can take your baby swimming before they get their immunization shots, but there are a few things to consider.

 At What Age?

-Babies have a natural affinity to water and you can safely take your baby swimming as early as 3 months.
+Babies are curious about water and you can safely take your baby swimming as early as three months old.
 It’s important to introduce your baby to water before and after in-pool swim lessons.
-Practice floating in the bathtub, slowly and gently gliding your baby through the water as they float.
+Practice floating in the bathtub slowly and gently, gliding your baby through the water as they float.

 Public Pools are a No-No…